Exploring the Different Types of Remote Sensing Sensors and Their Applications

 Optical Sensors

-Infrared sensors are another popular type of remote sensing sensor.
-These sensors can detect electromagnetic radiation with wavelengths longer than visible light but shorter than radio waves, making them able to detect heat radiation emitted by objects.
+• Infrared: these sensors detect electromagnetic radiation with wavelengths longer than visible light but shorter than radio waves, making them capable of detecting heat radiation emitted by objects.

 Radar Sensors